scdl-org/scdl/README.md

 # Soundcloud Music Downloader

+## Status of the project

+As of version 3, this script is a wrapper around `yt-dlp` with some defaults/patches for backwards compatibility.
+Development is not active and new features will likely not be merged, especially if they can be covered with the use of `--yt-dlp-args`.
+Bug reports/fixes are welcome.

 ## Description

 This script is able to download music from SoundCloud and set id3tag to the downloaded music.
 Compatible with Windows, OS X, Linux.

 ## System requirements